Search

 Kivra

-Companies can utilize Kivra through Maventa to send invoices to consumers.
-Also, consumers have the option to make payments for the invoices through the service.
+Companies can use Kivra through Maventa to send invoices to consumers.
+Consumers can also pay invoices directly through the service.

 How Kivra fits into the routing flow

-Kivra functions as one of the electronic routes (relay) in our automated routing, positioned after e-invoice and before email routes.
-If an invoice is sent without the consumer’s full e-invoice address (IBAN and bank operator), lookup towards Kivra’s consumer registry is performed based on the data on the invoice.
-If a consumer has a Kivra account, and hasn’t blocked invoices from the sender in question (based on the sender’s bid), invoice is delivered to their Kivra account.
-In case the Kivra route fails, the invoice is routed via the next available route, such as email or print.
+Kivra is one of the electronic routes in Maventa’s automated routing, positioned after e-invoice and before email.
+If an invoice is sent without the consumer’s full e-invoice address (IBAN and bank operator), Maventa performs a lookup against Kivra’s consumer registry.
+If the consumer has a Kivra account and has not blocked invoices from the sender (based on the sender’s BID), the invoice is delivered to their Kivra account.
+If the Kivra route fails, the invoice continues to the next available route — email or print.

-Kivra delivery can now also be attempted as part of the print delivery route.
-In the POST /v1/invoices, you can include a new optional parameter under print_settings: allow_kivra_fi
+Kivra delivery can also be attempted as part of the print route.
+In POST /v1/invoices, include the optional parameter print_settings[allow_kivra_fi].

-When this parameter is set, the system will attempt to deliver the invoice via Kivra before defaulting to print — even if print is the only explicitly allowed route.
-This allows for Kivra delivery attempts without requiring e-invoice route activation.
+When this parameter is set, Maventa attempts Kivra delivery before defaulting to print — even if print is the only explicitly allowed route.
+This enables Kivra delivery without requiring e-invoice route activation.

 Kivra lookup

-The consumer match against Kivra’s registry is performed using one of the following sets of data from the invoice XML:
+Maventa matches the consumer against Kivra’s registry using one of the following data sets from the invoice XML:

 1. Email address (verified when the consumer activates their Kivra account)